sa001gar/Password-Manager-On-the-top-of-Streamlit/README.md

 ## Introduction 📝

 Welcome to the Secure Password Manager, a project developed by Sagar Kundu, a first-year Computer Science student.
-This password manager provides a secure platform to manage and store passwords for various online accounts and services.
+This password manager provides a secure platform for managing and storing passwords for various online accounts and services.
 It prioritizes user privacy and data security, offering essential features for effective password management.

 ## Documentation 📘

-The password manager is implemented using Python and MongoDB database.
+The password manager is implemented using Python and MongoDB.
 It follows object-oriented programming principles and utilizes bcrypt for password hashing and encryption to ensure the security of stored passwords.

 ### Features 🔐
 - **User Authentication:** Secure login with username and password.